Algebraic geometry: Analytic geometry

-An analytic variety is defined locally as the set of common solutions of several equations involving analytic functions.
-It is analogous to the included concept of real or complex algebraic variety.
-Any complex manifold is an analytic variety.
-Since analytic varieties may have singular points, not all analytic varieties are manifolds.
+An analytic variety over the field of real or complex numbers is defined locally as the set of common solutions of several equations involving analytic functions.
+It is analogous to the concept of algebraic variety in that it carries a structure sheaf of analytic functions instead of regular functions.
+Any complex manifold is a complex analytic variety.
+Since analytic varieties may have singular points, not all complex analytic varieties are manifolds.
+Over a non-archimedean field analytic geometry is studied via rigid analytic spaces.

-Modern analytic geometry is essentially equivalent to real and complex algebraic geometry, as has been shown by Jean-Pierre Serre in his paper GAGA, the name of which is French for Algebraic geometry and analytic geometry.
-Nevertheless, the two fields remain distinct, as the methods of proof are quite different and algebraic geometry includes also geometry in finite characteristic.
+Modern analytic geometry over the field of complex numbers is closely related to complex algebraic geometry, as has been shown by Jean-Pierre Serre in his paper GAGA, the name of which is French for Algebraic geometry and analytic geometry.
+The GAGA results over the field of complex numbers may be extended to rigid analytic spaces over non-archimedean fields.

 Applications

 Algebraic geometry now finds applications in statistics, control theory, robotics, error-correcting codes, phylogenetics and geometric modelling.
 There are also connections to string theory, game theory, graph matchings, solitons and integer programming.